-It shouldn’t take more than a week, or even just a few days, to negotiate a term sheet, once a VC decides they want to do a deal.
-There really aren’t many variables these days, really just price and how much you raising / selling.
+It shouldn’t take more than a week, or even just a few days, to negotiate a term sheet.
+That is — once a VC decides they truly want to do a deal.
+There really aren’t many variables these days for seed to Series A deals, really just price and how much you are raising/selling.

 Most of the rest of the terms are much lower drama than they used to be.
 Most VCs aren’t trying to control your board and your company in the early days anymore.
 (If they do, that may take longer to work out).